mindscan-de/BrightFlux/README.md

 Annotation and Highlights Improvements
 * Have different annotation frames / highlight frames for each base document and combine via strategy...
+* Support log correlation for videos, e.g. identify timestamps in video and correlate them to logs

 DFQL